The Consumer Discretionary Sector

 A robust economy, low-interest rates, rising wages – all signs that point to this sector performing well.
 Some (Nate & Derek) may speculate that a high inflationary environment also sparks sector performance.
 Why?
 In theory, a dollar today is worth less in six months, so why not spend it now?
 In a low inflationary time, consumers may be more likely to save.

-Looking at the University of Michigan consumer sentiment index, we see some sharp declines - including:
+University of Michigan consumer sentiment index, we see some sharp declines - including:

 - A 10-year low for consumer confidence